 Learn something new every day More Info... by email

 A welding procedure specification (WPS) is an outline of the specific welding procedures and techniques that can be used with specific metals and metal alloys.
-Using the welding procedure specification sheet, a properly trained welder can replicate the same results every time.
-The welding procedure specification is determined using a test weld that is recorded in the procedure qualification record (PQR).
+Using the WPS sheet, a properly trained welder can replicate the same results every time.
+The specification is determined using a test weld that is recorded in the procedure qualification record (PQR).
 The use of these specifications is mandated by several major industrial organizations.

 A variety of information for a given metal type and the welding process that can be used with the metal is included in a welding procedure specification.
 In the most basic form, the specification sheet provides the procedure number and process type of the test weld, followed by the pertinent information needed to duplicate the test result.
 Also included in the description is other information, such as the thickness and type of metal being welded, the welding procedures and process types used for the test welds, the fuel types or electrical current used in the welding process, the use or lack of preheating, the applicable welding codes and other variables.
 In cases when the weld is critical to the structure, more detailed specifications — such as the assembly order of the joint, required heat treatments and arc energy limits — are provided to ensure the creation of a solid weld.